-Attachment A Decision No. C11-0492 DOCKET NO. 10R-526E Page 4 of 4
+Attachment A Decision No. R11-0077 DOCKET NO. 10R-526E Page 4 of 4

-- (g) Government agencies and other stakeholders shall have an opportunity for meaningful participation in the planning process. - (I) Government agencies include affected federal, state, municipal and county agencies.
-Other stakeholders include organizations and individuals representing various interests that have indicated a desire to participate in the planning process. - (II) During the development of the ten-year transmission plan when objectives and needs are being identified, each utility shall actively solicit input from the appropriate government agencies and stakeholders to identify alternative solutions. - (III) Once a utility has evaluated the alternative solutions and has prepared recommendations for inclusion in its ten-year transmission plan, the utility shall notify the government agencies and stakeholders of these recommendations. - (IV) The outreach anticipated in subparagraphs (g)(II) and (g)(III) shall occur in a timely manner prior to the filing of the ten-year plans. - (V) Each utility shall concurrently provide copies of the filings made pursuant to this rule to all government agencies and other stakeholders that participate in the planning process. - (h) After the ten-year transmission plans have been filed by utilities, the Commission will consolidate the plans in one proceeding.
+- (II) During the development of the ten-year transmission plan when objectives and needs are being identified, each utility shall actively solicit input from the appropriate government agencies and stakeholders to identify alternative solutions. - (III) Once a utility has evaluated the alternative solutions and has prepared recommendations for inclusion in its ten-year transmission plan, the utility shall notify the government agencies and stakeholders of these recommendations. - (IV) The outreach anticipated in subparagraphs (d)(II) and (d)(III) shall occur in a timely manner prior to the filing of the ten-year plans. - (V) Each utility shall concurrently provide copies of the filings made pursuant to this rule to all government agencies and other stakeholders that participate in the planning process. - (h) After the ten-year transmission plans have been filed by jurisdictional utilities, the Commission will consolidate the plans in one proceeding.
 In this proceeding, the Commission will solicit written comments and will hold a workshop(s) and/or a hearing(s) on the plans for the purpose of reviewing and rendering a decision regarding the adequacy of the utilities' filed transmission plans and process used in formulating the plans.
-The Commission, on its own motion or at the request of others, may request additional supporting information from the utilities or the commenters.
-The Commission will review the plans and supporting information, the written comments, and the information obtained at the workshop(s) or hearing(s), and will issue a written decision regarding compliance with these rules and the adequacy of the existing and planned transmission facilities in this state to meet the present and future energy needs in a reliable manner.
+The Commission, on its own motion or at the request of others, may request additional supporting information from the utilities or the comments.
+The Commission will review the plans and supporting information, the written decision regarding compliance with these rules and the adequacy of the existing and planned transmission facilities in this state to meet the present and future energy needs in a reliable manner.
 In this decision, the Commission may also provide further guidance to be used in the preparation of the next biennial filing. - (i) Utilities shall make reference to the most recently filed ten-year transmission plan in any subsequent CPCN application for individual projects contained in that plan.
 Given sufficient documentation in the biennial ten-year transmission plan for the project under review and if circumstances for the project have not changed, the applicant may rely substantively on the information contained in the plan and the Commission's decision on the review of the plan to support its application.
 The Commission will take administrative notice of its decision on the plan.
-Any party challenging the need for the requested transmission project has the burden of proving that, due to a change in circumstances, the Commission's decision is no longer applicable or valid. - 3628.
-3649.
+Any party challenging the need for the requested transmission project has the burden of proving that, due to a change in circumstances, the Commission's decision is no longer applicable or valid.

+3628. - 3649.
 [Reserved]